-Some noses are just too large in all dimensions and are out of proportion to the face.
+Some noses are just too large and out of proportion to the face in multiple respects.
 Very large noses can be reduced to a moderate size—but not to a very small size.

 If you have an excessively long nose, you probably inherited it as a family trait.
 This problem can be corrected using an open rhinoplasty.
 The excessively long tip cartilage is shortened and lifted with sutures into a more pleasing length and appearance.